Best Jump Cues in 2026: 3 Picks That Actually Get Over the Ball

 The Air 2 is the cue Shane Van Boening and other Predator-sponsored pros use in competition.
 At 6 oz, it’s absurdly light.
 The first time you pick it up, your brain thinks something is missing.
 Then you hit a jump shot and the cue ball launches off the table like it’s spring-loaded.

 That lightness isn’t a gimmick.
-According to Predator’s engineering data, reducing mass by 25% while maintaining shaft stiffness through carbon composite construction means the cue ball reaches escape velocity with significantly less arm force.
+Reducing mass by 25% while maintaining shaft stiffness through carbon composite construction means the cue ball reaches escape velocity with significantly less arm force.
 In practice, this means you can execute soft, controlled jumps that barely clear a ball — the kind of finesse jumps that win matches.

 The phenolic tip is aggressive.
 Zero forgiveness on off-center hits, but perfect energy transfer on clean strikes.
 If your jump stroke is inconsistent, this cue will expose it.
 It rewards good technique and punishes bad technique equally.